umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Restoring-content/Partial-Restore/index.md

 2. *Right-click* the content node which you know contains updates
 3. Choose *Partial Restore*
 4. Select the environment that you would like to restore content from
-5. Decide whether you want to also restore any child nodes under the selected node
+5. Decide whether you also want restore any child nodes under the selected node
 6. Start the restore by clicking *Restore*
 7. When the restore is done, reload the content tree to see the changes